slevomat/coding-standard/README.md

 Sniff provides the following settings:

-* `minLinesCountBeforeWithComment`: minimum number of lines before property with a doc comment
+* `minLinesCountBeforeWithComment`: minimum number of lines before property with a documentation comment or attribute
-* `maxLinesCountBeforeWithComment`: maximum number of lines before property with a doc comment
+* `maxLinesCountBeforeWithComment`: maximum number of lines before property with a documentation comment or attribute
-* `minLinesCountBeforeWithoutComment`: minimum number of lines before property without a doc comment
+* `minLinesCountBeforeWithoutComment`: minimum number of lines before property without a documentation comment or attribute
-* `maxLinesCountBeforeWithoutComment`: maximum number of lines before property without a doc comment
+* `maxLinesCountBeforeWithoutComment`: maximum number of lines before property without a documentation comment or attribute

 #### SlevomatCodingStandard.Classes.RequireMultiLineMethodSignature 🔧